GoppeltM/WorkItOut-game/docs/meta_mp.md

 In reality, decisions may have longterm effects that are only visible after the decision maker has left the project.
 But for educational reasons, feedback about your actions should be as imminent as possible.
 This also allows other players to react on your behaviour.
+## Initiative
+Who makes the first step?
+Moving first requires you to make your plans public, and allows anyone else to counter it.
+On the other hand, moving first also allows to send a message.
+Therefore, I recommend that the leader always draws last while voting and while distributing work.
+It gives him an advantage in countering badly distributed work, but it also makes it more visible what other players would have considered as the right choice.

 # Goal types
 What are typical goals a worker might have?